istio/community/TECH-OVERSIGHT-COMMITTEE.md

 ### Vacancies

 1. In the event that a TOC member vacates their seat during their term, a by-election shall be conducted to fill the position for the remainder of the term in accordance with the regular qualification and election procedures.
 2. The Steering Committee may initiate a vote of no confidence in a TOC member.
 The member shall be removed if the motion is approved by at least 60% of the Steering Committee seats.
-The vacated seat shall be filled through the regular vacancy process.
+The position shall be filled for the remainder of the term through the regular vacancy process.

 ## Meetings & process